ABOUT RANDI DRISCOLL

-Randi has released seven studio albums and has participated in or performed on, over fifty more, for various artists and bands.
+Randi has released seven studio albums and has participated in or performed on, over fifty more, for various artists and bands, of varying genres.
 Randi's first solo release, "Climb" on East River Records, was recorded at Studio West and produced by Jon Mathias.
 Since that time, Randi's cds have been released independently, on her own label, Dramatique Records.

 Randi tours year round, solo or with her musical partner, Noah Heldman, performing her original music.
-Randi is currently finishing her new album, produced by Grammy winner Larry Mitchell, featuring a duet with People Magazine's up and coming country artist, Aaron Parker, and a wide range of musical guests, including Grammy award winning cellist, Dave Eggar.
+Randi's 2015 release, "Glass Slipper" was produced by Noah Heldman and Grammy winner Larry Mitchell.
+"Glass Slipper" features a duet with People Magazine's up and coming country artist, Aaron Parker, and a wide range of musical guests, including Grammy award winning cellist, Dave Eggar.
 Randi currently resides in Nashville TN, where she is working on her upcoming release with producer, Dean Miller.
 When Randi is not on tour, she can be found teaching music & theatre, crockpotting, cosuming large amounts of coffee, and cuddling with her family.

 Noah Heldman is an accomplished multi-instrumentalist, producer, and mixing and mastering engineer.
 He earned a Music degree from UCSD, specializing in Contemporary Classical Percussion and Composition.
 As a percussionist, Noah performed with the UCSD Percussion Ensemble "red fish blue fish", was Principal Timpanist for the La Jolla Symphony, and was a member of the Samba/Batucada school Sol e Mar.
 As a drummer/percussionist/guitarist, Noah has played with Randi Driscoll for long enough now that he's finally getting the hang of it, and also plays with the San Diego based pop/rock band channel.